Journal of Applied Horticulture

 The Journal of Applied Horticulture is a triannual peer-reviewed scientific journal published by the Society for the Advancement of Horticulture (India).
-It was established as a biannual publication in 1999 and has been published triannually since 2013.
-The journal covers all aspects of horticulture crops.
-The editor-in-chief is Shailendra Rajan (ICAR-Central Institute for Subtropical Horticulture).
+Established in 1999 as a biannual publication, the journal increased its frequency to triannual in 2013 and is currently published quarterly.
+It covers all aspects of horticultural crops.
+The editor-in-chief is Shailendra Rajan (Ex Director, ICAR-Central Institute for Subtropical Horticulture).

 Abstracting and indexing

 The journal is abstracted and indexed in: